icopy-site/awesome/docs/awesome/awesome-neovim.md

 - [vi-tality/neovitality](https://github.com/vi-tality/neovitality) - A full-featured NeoVim distribution, packaged with Nix Flake for easy installation and reproducibility.
 - [siduck76/NvChad](https://github.com/siduck76/NvChad) - An attempt to make Neovim cli as functional as an IDE while being very beautiful and less bloated.
 - [nvoid-lua/nvoid](https://github.com/nvoid-lua/nvoid) - Simple Neovim config written in Lua with all the modern features available in any **IDE**
-- [ashincoder/StarVim](https://github.com/ashincoder/StarVim) - A IDE wrapper which is beyond the moon 🌝 and above the stars ⭐.
 - [mjlbach/defaults.nvim](https://github.com/mjlbach/defaults.nvim) - An extremely small, single file, and commented configuration template demonstrating LSP integration, autocompletion, snippets, treesitter, and more.
 - [cstsunfu/.sea.nvim](https://github.com/cstsunfu/.sea.nvim) - A modular NeoVim configuration with beautiful UI and some useful features(Pomodoro Clock, Window Number).
 - [shaeinst/roshnivim](https://github.com/shaeinst/roshnivim) - Roshnivim, can be called neovim's distro, is a predefined configs so that you don't need 1000hr to setup neovim as an IDE.